rgl/windows-deployment-services-vagrant/README.md

   or even never starts) and PXE boot (e.g. fail to find a boot image).
 * In Windows PE you can press the `SHIFT+F10` key combination to open a Command Prompt window.
+* You can target a specific device (e.g. MAC address) by prestaging it.
+  * You can prestage a device through the Active Directory Prestaged devices node on the WDS Manager or with `wdsutil /Set-Device`.
+  * This would also allow you to use a different unattended file and boot image.
+  * **NB** All credentials flow through the network in cleartext.
 * You can open `.wim` files with 7-Zip.
 * You can use the [Microsoft Deployment Toolkit (MDT)](https://en.wikipedia.org/wiki/Microsoft_Deployment_Toolkit) to create custom Windows images that you can deploy from the WDS server.